updated March 3, 2022

 When your organization becomes a member of the LAMP Consortium, we establish that date as your membership date (“Membership Date”).
 Your membership period (“Membership Period”) will then be either three months (at the Individual level) or one year (at all other levels).
-As the end of your Membership Period nears, we will indicate that payment is due for the coming Membership Period.
+Once your Membership Period renewal is within 30 days, we will send your Primary Coordinator a pro forma invoice, indicating which Services we anticipate you will renew.
+Prior to the renewal, you must notify us in writing of any changes you wish to make to the Services you will be using in the coming Membership Period.
 We will always assume that you want to continue your Membership into the coming Membership Period unless you notify us in writing that you wish to cancel your Membership.
 In no case shall any fees collected be returned after 30 days of your initial membership date.
 Likewise, any unused portion for a Membership that is terminated in advance of the Membership Period will not be returned.

 To terminate your Membership, you must notify us in writing.
 We will then terminate your Membership at the end of your Membership Period.
 At that time all user Accounts will be removed, access to all of our Services will be stopped (and thus access to your User Content).
 It is incumbent upon you to download any User Content you wish to retain prior to terminating your Membership.
 We will purge all of your organization’s User Content within 30 days of termination.

 9. User Content